 Ann completes a degree in academic dance with special focus on kinesiology and biomechanics to complete her thesis.

-Ann starts a private practice called Stretch to Win and offered her brand of assisted stretching to clients that is known today as the Frederick Stretch Therapy™ (FST™).
+Ann starts a private practice called Stretch to Win and offered her brand of assisted stretching to clients that is known today as the Fascia Stretch Therapy™ (FST™).

 She spent the next decade often working 12 hours days including most weekends developing her work first on collegiate athletes, and then on professional athletes and finally with the general population.

 Ann first teaches FST to her staff of 6 stretching practitioners to handle rapidly expanding demand.

 Ann hired to work with the Men’s USA Olympic Wrestling Team thereby becoming the first Flexibility Specialist to work at an Olympics.

 Ann produces a research study for her thesis in 1997 titled “Proprioceptive Neuromuscular Facilitation: Effectiveness in increasing range of motion in dancers and other athletes."
 Statistically significant outcomes were noted when comparing Ann’s brand of assisted stretching to a traditional technique.

 Ann and Chris marry on October 16th, 1999.

 Stretch to Win Institute first incorporated and started operations in USA to train and certify practitioners in FST.